General Irish landscape: Ireland is incredibly beautiful

 We maintained contact with the Trinity College Dublin Irish Clans project with whom other societies and chiefs were working.
 The Donohoes of Cavan sponsored a portion of this medium term TCD project, for which no personal results were available for the individual.
 The portion supported was that relating to Brian McEvoy’s doctoral thesis, which resulted in the identification of the Ui Neill modal haplotype (now known as the Northwest Irish modal haplotype), later established as the first known haplogroup of Irish origin, defined by the M222 mutation.
 FTDNA have other projects with historically related names – McCarthy, O Mahony and Donnachaidh, for instance.
 There is a family project in County Clare with which Hilary de Birch (Member 81) is involved.

-There is a new Munster Irish Y-DNA Project recently launched at http://www.familytreedna.com/public/MunsterIrish/ which is focusing on the heritage of the early peoples who populated the province and comparing their genetic relationships as indicated by Y-DNA with the claims of early genealogical tracts and annals.
+The Munster Irish Y-DNA Project at http://www.familytreedna.com/public/MunsterIrish/ is focusing on the heritage of the early peoples who populated the province and comparing their genetic relationships as indicated by Y-DNA with the claims of early genealogical tracts and annals.

 Privacy

-FTDNA maintain strict privacy protocols which can be viewed on FamilyTreeDNA – Privacy Statement.
+FTDNA maintain strict privacy protocols which can be viewed at https://www.familytreedna.com/legal/privacy-statement.
 We suggest you read them carefully.

 How to join the project